/

 • How compelling your CTA is, from a visual standpoint

-Creating the perfect blend of the right offer, to the right audience, at the right time, in an exciting and compelling way, is not always easy.
+Creating the perfect blend of the right offer to the right audience at the right time, excitingly and compellingly, is not always easy.
 Many digital marketers spend years creating, testing, and refining their calls to action to get the best possible results.

 Creating a Call To Action

 At the end of the day, the best call to action is the one that gets the most visitors clicking on it.
 What works for your business will be different than what works for another.
-With that said, there are some generally accepted best practices to keep in mind when creating a good CTA.
+With that said, there are some generally accepted best practices to remember when creating a good CTA.

 1) Make A Compelling Offer

 It sounds obvious, but many businesses fail this part of creating a CTA.
-A compelling offer means that it is timely, relevant, and useful to your target audience.
+A compelling offer means that it is timely, relevant, and valuable to your target audience.

-For example, a financial services company might publish a blog post about good investment strategies for people getting tax refunds this year.
+For example, a financial services company might post a blog about good investment strategies for people getting tax refunds this year.
 With that in mind, which of the following would make for a good offer to put in a CTA at the bottom of that blog post:

 • “The Ultimate Guide to Investing On Any Budget”